molevol-ub/galeon/README.md

 ## 1. Installation and prerequisites

 GALEON is distributed as a set of scripts that can be called from Galeon_masterScripts folder, but do not require any specific installation or compilation step.
-However, the pipeline does require several python modules, R packages, as well as a couple of external software.
+However, the pipeline does require several python modules, R packages, as well as external software.
 All of them are listed in Section 1.2, 1.3.

 It is highly recommened to install the conda Galeon environment that provides all of the required python packages as well as some of the external programs, specifically pandoc and mafft.